-Plan F is a costly option, but the premium coverage can protect beneficiaries from substantial medical bills and relieve a significant amount of stress.
+Plan F is costly, but the premium coverage can protect beneficiaries from substantial medical bills and relieve significant stress.

 Plan F remains the most common plan in the state, but Plan G is also popular with Kansas beneficiaries.
-It is Kansas residents’ second most popular choice, with over 53,000 members in the state.
+Kansas residents’ second most popular choice, with over 53,000 members in the state.

 Plan G provides similar coverage to Plan F with a few more gaps but at a significantly lower price point.

-In addition, it provides a sufficient level of protection at a price many residents can afford, even if it does not cover beneficiaries in as many situations as other options.
+In addition, it provides sufficient protection at a price many residents can afford, even if it does not cover beneficiaries in as many situations as other options.

 As a result of federal standards, every Medigap plan offers the same benefits.
-To provide beneficiaries with confidence when selecting their coverage, the government has standardized the coverage of these plans across the country.
+Standardization provides beneficiaries with confidence when selecting their coverage.
 As a result, even if you plan to move, you’ll get the same coverage regardless of your state.

 You can find information about Medicare Supplement prices in Kansas below.
 We calculated these figures based on a female patient at 65 years of age, so they may not apply to your situation exactly.
-Even so, this information can provide you with a foundation of what to expect when shopping for Medigap policies.
+This information can give you a foundation of what to expect when shopping for Medigap policies.

 The figures in the chart below correspond to a 70-year-old male patient.
 As these are the most costly Medigap premiums in the state, keep in mind that your experience will differ from these numbers.

 You can see the top Kansas Medicare Supplement plans in the table below.
-This chart shows the typical premiums associated with each option for a 65-year-old female patient, so the final cost may vary, but it should help you get an idea of what each option will cost.
+This chart shows the typical premiums associated with each option for a 65-year-old female patient.
+The final cost may vary, but it should help you understand each option’s cost.

 Nassau offers the most affordable pricing for Plan F coverage at $133 per month.
-For beneficiaries interested in Plan N, Lumico offers the lowest price at $90 monthly.
+For beneficiaries interested in Plan N, Lumico provides the lowest price at $90 monthly.